ibm-cloud-docs/FileStorage/architecture-guide-file-storage-vmware.md

 {:important: .important}
 {:DomainName: data-hd-keyref="APPDomain"}
 {:DomainName: data-hd-keyref="DomainName"}
+{:shortdesc: .shortdesc}

 # Provisioning {{site.data.keyword.filestorage_short}} with VMware
 {: #architectureguide}

-The following steps can help you order and configure {{site.data.keyword.filestorage_full}} in a vSphere 5.5 and vSphere 6.0 environment at {{site.data.keyword.cloud}}.

-The {{site.data.keyword.filestorage_short}} is designed to support high I/O applications that require predictable levels of performance.
+The following steps can help you order and configure {{site.data.keyword.filestorage_full}} in a vSphere 5.5 and vSphere 6.0 environment at {{site.data.keyword.cloud}}. {{site.data.keyword.filestorage_short}} is designed to support high I/O applications that require predictable levels of performance.
 The predictable performance is achieved through the allocation of protocol-level input/output operations per second (IOPS) to individual volumes.
+{:shortdesc}

 If you require more than eight hosts to access your VMware datastore, then choosing NFS {{site.data.keyword.filestorage_short}} is the best practice.
 {:tip}